676 - The South Fork Fishing and Hunting Club Part 2 - Reverse Dollop

 And the sick people will get all of it, and they'll do anything to get it, and they'll treat the regular people like shit to get it.

-The difference from then till now is that, you know, they actually, there was work, like there was an outpour, there was like help coming, the government was assisting, there was stuff going on.
+The difference from then till now is that, you know, they actually, there was work, like there was an outpour, there were, there was like help coming, they were, the government was assisting, there was stuff going on.

 In it, Major John Wesley Powell, when writing about the dam, said it had not, quote, properly related to the natural conditions, end quote.